When To Use FPGA vs Microcontroller

 Early neural networks

 The modern data center has become a leading application for today’s FPGA, providing lower power implementations than general purpose GPU and advanced CPU solutions.
 Target workloads include AI/ML, security and encryption, and real-time analytics (i.e., financial trading).
+Modern FPGA vs microcontroller comparisons highlight that FPGAs excel in applications requiring high-speed parallel processing, such as real-time analytics and encryption.

 Software defined radio